ErikoNitu/ErikoNitu/README.md

 <br><br>
 <h3>CLI Image Editor</h3>
 A command-line image editor built in C, capable of performing various operations on images, including loading, selecting regions, cropping, rotating, generating histograms, equalizing colors and applying filters such as sharpen, edge detection, blur and Gaussian blur.
 The final image can also be saved to disk.
 <br><br>
-<h3> Local-Vibe community App <\h3>
-Technologies: React, TypeScript, Firebase (auth, deployment & database). <br>
-Developed during a hackathon, Local-Vibe is a community-driven app that helps users discover nearby events through an interactive map and an AI chatbot that recommends activities based on mood and preferences.
-Event hosts can also add their own pins for others to find
-<br><br>
 <h3>SortYourself Website</h3>
 Technologies: HTML, CSS, JavaScript, Python & Flask. <br>